LA County Adds 14K COVID-19 Cases As SoCal ICU Availability Drops To Zero

 Health officials also reported 4,864 coronavirus patients were hospitalized, 20% of whom were being treated in intensive care units.

-And as the pandemic continues to surge, officials said the number of available intensive care unit beds in the county had plummeted to 92 — 10 fewer than Wednesday.
+And as the pandemic continues to surge, officials said the number of available intensive care unit beds in L.A.
+County had plummeted to 92 — 10 fewer than Wednesday.

 “What we hear from some of our hospital partners is that many of them are making adjustments in terms of, you know, leaving out elective procedures that are being done in their facilities,” Dr. Muntu Davis, county health officer, said.
 “Many of them are implementing their surge plans to take on more patients and trying to increase staffing.”